The Thrive For Good Growing Food Course

 Now we get into one of the most rewarding parts of growing your own food.

-And in most any climate, there may be a summer planting for a fall harvest, but here, I’m mainly focusing on the main harvest.
+In most climates, there may also be a smaller summer planting for a fall harvest, but here, I’m focusing on the main harvest.

 If you buy your seeds and plants locally, the seed packets and plant labels should give you an idea of the expected harvest time for your area.